Stages#

 Stage 4: Operational#

 With testing complete, the experiment launches, which means that the experimenter’s code is responsible for delivering recommendations to POPROX users until the experiment is complete.
-POPROX staff will be closely monitoring the progress of the experiment for its duration.
+The researcher team and POPROX staff will be closely monitoring the progress of the experiment for its duration.

 More about the Operational stage.